-Brindle dog breeds have brown fur with dark flecks.
-This pattern is caused by the interaction of the Agouti gene with various other genes.
+Brindle patterns are caused by the interaction of the Agouti gene with various other genes.

 Dog coat color is based on a number of different genes that control two pigments: pheomelanin (red-yellow) and eumelanin (black-brown).

 Dog coat color genes don’t just switch specific colors or patterns on and off individually.
 They also switch other pattern and color genes on and off too!
 So to be brindle requires a brindle gene, and a specific type of Agouti gene.